It’s hard to be in the middle!

 - Mar Joha will give you relationship advice, her experience with Paraguayan society and her opinions on dating and music.

-Worried that you might not be able to understand these fast-talking native speakers?
+Worried that you might not be able to understand these fast-talking native Spanish speakers?
 FluentU is a great resource that makes authentic Spanish videos accessible to any level of learner.
-You’ll get real YouTube clips as well as movie trailers, music videos, inspiring talks and more, that’ve been transformed into language learning experiences.

 The videos are organized by genre and level, so it’s easy to find something that works for you.
 Get started with this cute video about a young Paraguayan boy named Orlando, then explore the full video library for free with a FluentU trial.